-The Mindfulness in Schools Programme (MiSP) was started by two school teachers and mindfulness practitioners in 2009 to deliver the benefits of mindfulness to children aged 7-18 year old in the classroom.
-MiSP now has charity status and works very closely with Oxford University to research the effects of mindfulness on student and teacher wellbeing. .b is the original curriculum taught to students age 11 to 18 years old.
+The Mindfulness in Schools Programme (MiSP) was started by two school teachers and mindfulness practitioners in 2009 to deliver the proven benefits of mindfulness to children aged 7-18 year old in the classroom.
+MiSP now has charity status and works very closely with the Oxford University Mindfulness Centre to research the effects of mindfulness on student and teacher wellbeing. .b (dot b) is the original curriculum taught to students age 11 to 18 years old.
 Paws b is a similar programme but adapted to be suitable for students 7-11 years old.
-Studies have shown lower stress, greater wellbeing and fewer depressive symptoms in students who have been through the MiSP programme.
+Studies have shown lower stress, greater wellbeing and fewer depressive symptoms in students who have been taught .b or Paws b.
 A larger study through Oxford University is currently underway to study the long term impact of mindfulness teaching in childhood called the MYRIAD study.
+Simply Mindfulness has teachers trained to deliver both the .b and Paws b curriculums in schools.

 Simply Mindfulness can support schools in a variety of ways depending on your needs.
 Options include: